car251290/Expressbeer/README.md

 ## Introduction
  Build a REST API to manage beers with Node.js and Express. installed node.js, that is an experience in JavaScript, and some basic knowledge of HTML and Bootstrap.
  I will use a simple JavaScript array to store our data instead.

+ ## This is a built-in middleware function in Express.
+It parses incoming requests with JSON payloads and is based on body-parser.

+Returns middleware that only parses JSON and only looks at requests where the Content-Type header matches the type option.
+This parser accepts any Unicode encoding of the body and supports automatic inflation of gzip and deflate encodings.

 ## HTTP Request Types
 There are a few types of HTTP methods that I know before build a REST API.
 These are the methods that correspond to the CRUD tasks: